alexghenderson/redux-modules/README.md

 * `initial` The initial state of the module.
 Note: redux-modules only supports objects for module states.
 * `mutations` The mutations that form the reducer.
 An object with the action types as the keys, and functions that transform the state as values.
 Note: redux-modules uses immer to maintain immutability.
 You can mutate the state here, it is actually a proxy so the real state isn't modified.
 * `actions` The actions for the module.
 An object with the action names for keys and the action creators for the values.
 Redux-modules provides a `createAction` utility to make defining the actions a bit cleaner.
+* `sagas` Sagas for the module.
+An object with the action type for the key and the generator function for the values.
+Optional.

 ## Utility Functions
 * `createTypes(moduleName)(typeMap)` Creates a type map for namespacing types.
 Not required, but recommended to prevent type name collisions.